SuchLuukie/Artificial-Life-Simulation/README.md

 # Organisms
 How I envision the organisms working is there are different components that an entire organism is made out of, which will influence the organisms behaviour and food requirements to remain alive.
 These components are able to change based on genetics

+The gene contains what components it uses and where the components are placed